-Problem Resolution Within the Board of the conference of the property see
+Problem Resolution Within the Board

 The board strives to maintain an open and frank atmosphere so that personal redress does not become an issue.
 However, if a member does feel that the board has personally wronged them, the tenth concept is applied.
 World Board members always have the right to bring an issue to the full board for consideration.